The Banking Regulation Review: South Africa

 - the Financial Institutions (Protection of Funds) Act 28 of 2001 (the FIPF Act), which provides for and consolidates the laws relating to the investment, safe custody and administration of funds and trust property by financial institutions; and

 - the Protection of Personal Information Act 4 of 2013 (the POPI Act), which regulates the minimum threshold requirements for the lawful processing of personal information.

 The following regulatory authorities are responsible for overseeing banks:

-- the PA, the objective of which is to:
+- the PA, whose objective is to:

 - promote and enhance the safety and soundness of financial institutions that provide financial products and securities services;